dakshu04/dakshu04/README.md

 I am a software engineer who loves building full-stack products from scratch.
 Bridging the gap between aesthetics and highly functional systems, I operate as a **Designer Engineer**—crafting premium, minimalistic interfaces backed by robust, scalable architectures.

-With a strong focus on AI integrations and automation, **I build MVPs for clients like the ones below**, helping founders and businesses go from zero to one rapidly without compromising on code quality or user experience.
+With a strong focus on AI integrations and automation, **I build MVPs for clients**, helping founders and businesses go from zero to one rapidly without compromising on code quality or user experience.

+> ⏳ **Current Status:** 3x SaaS is loading...

 ---